JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 ### Run tests on Android

-Follow a similar procedure to running tests on iOS.
+Follow a very similar procedure for Android as running tests on iOS.

 1. Open the file `androidTest.kt` in **shared** | **src** | **androidTest** | **kotlin**.